Steel Vs. Concrete

 Design-wise, steel also emerges as the more cost-effective option.
 Our SafetySuite blast-resistant modules give you the flexibility to design the exact kind of space that works for your organization without compromising on quality and maximizing savings.

-A study found that using steel in construction results in a 5% to 7% decrease in construction expenses than concrete.
-With RedGuard's blast-resistant buildings, our prices extend the same cost savings we enjoy from using steel.
+A study found that using steel in construction results in a 5% to 7% decrease in construction expenses compared to concrete.
+RedGuard's blast-resistant buildings reflect that cost savings.

 Also, steel requires fewer pieces of structural equipment such as cranes, installation machinery, and support materials, significantly reducing the procurement budget for other building components.